Research Training Fellowships 2027 Call For Proposals

 Stage 2: Full proposal

-Applicants selected to submit a full proposal will be informed in early September and sent links to the full application form.
+Applicants selected to submit a full proposal will be informed in early September and the full application form and guidance will be available to successful applicants on the GMS.

 How we will assess your application